JDIgithub/Cpp_Guide/Functions.md

 - Lets the compiler deduce the return type of a function judging from return statements in the function
 - We have to declare function together with its body/definition so the compiler can see the return type
-- But there could be problems when compiler is consufed by more returns of different types
+- But there could be problems when compiler is confused by more returns of different types

 ![](Images/returnDeductionWrong.png)